 12) Tone It Down With Ash Blonde

-Gray and silver hair have been hugely popular in recent years, and spring 2017 is no exception.
+Gray and silver hair have been hugely popular in recent years, and this spring is no exception.
 Ask your hairstylist to give your blonde hair an ashy tint achieved with a purple toner to brighten up your complexion a little.
 The style pictured is somewhat of a “grombre”— a gray ombre if you will.

 13) Turn Heads With Blorange

 As one may be able to guess, this combination of “blonde” and “orange” is a unique color that’s recently come into fashion.
 It’s got stronger orange undertones than strawberry blonde does, yet it’s more vibrant than rose gold.
 You can go for a whole head of blorange or just a dip-dye.

 14) Take Cues From Nature With Tiger Eye

 Inspired by the multicolored gem, the tiger eye look has currently proven to be one of the most popular hairstyle trends.

 It’s different from your typical head of highlights, but it’s still conservative enough for any job.
 Tiger eye stones can lean brown or red and have varying amounts of gold in them, so you can choose whichever version suits you best.

 15) Add Excitement With A Pop Of Color

 This spring, get in on the unnatural color trend.
 This time, the name of the game is subtlety.
 You don’t have to go for a whole head of pink hair – a dip-dye or some well-placed streaks will do the trick.